The 5 Top Denver Home Buyer Turn-Offs

 New home improvements that run counter to a buyer's aesthetics are a big turn-off.
 In today's era of frugality, buyers just can't cotton to ripping out expensive, brand new, perfectly functioning things just on the basis of style – especially since they'll feel like they paid for these things in the price of the home.

 Check in with a local broker or agent before you make a big investment in a pre-sale remodel.
 They can give you a reality check about the likely return on your investment, and help you prioritize about which projects to do (or not).
-Instead of spending $40,000 on a new, less-than-attractive kitchen, they might encourage you to update appliances, have the cabinets painted and spend a few grand on your curb appeal.
+Instead of spending $40,000 on a new, less-than-attractive kitchen, they might encourage you to update appliances, have the cabinets painted, and spend a few grand on your curb appeal.
 Many times, they will also help you do the work of selecting neutral finishes that will work for the largest possible range of buyer tastes.

 5. Bad photos or no photos at all.
 Some of the listing photos that make it online are shockingly bad.
 They have dumpsters parked in front of the house, piles of laundry all over the "hardwood" floors touted in the listing description, and once, even the family dog doing his or her business in the lovely green front yard.
-Listing pictures that have put your home in anything but its best, accurate light are a very quick way to ensure that you turn off a huge number of buyers from even coming to see your house!
+Listing pictures that have put your home in anything but its best, accurate light is a very quick way to ensure that you turn off a huge number of buyers from even coming to see your house!

 The only bigger buyer turn-off than these bizarre listing pics are listings that have no photos at all; most buyers on today's market see a listing with no pictures and click right on past it, without giving the place a second glance.

 Before your home is on the market, ask your listing agent-to-be to see the online marketing for their current listings, to get a feel for how they operate.
 After your home is on the market, don't neglect to check top listing sites to be sure that the pics for your home's listing represent your home well.
 If not, ask your agent to grab some new shots and get them online (and say pretty please, pretty please!).
+Don't miss to check our next blog for the 5 Steps Smart Sellers Take to Generate Multiple Offers.